What is a Baby Wake Window and Why Do They Matter?

 {{table_of_contents}}

-What is the Science of a Wake Window?
+What is the Science Behind Infant Wake Windows?

-Sleepy cues are the actions or behaviors your baby exhibits when they’re tired.
-Common sleepy cues in babies include:
+Signs that wake windows are ending, also known as called sleepy cues, are the actions or behaviors your baby exhibits when they’re tired.
+Common sleepy cues in newborns and older babies include:

 • Yawning